Stacey Tiveron Fills a Gap in the Market with Steelyard

 What Steelyard looks like today

-Steelyard is an interactive catalogue at a product level focusing on a median price point up to luxury items.
+Steelyard is an interactive catalog at a product level focusing on a median price point up to luxury items.
 With over 400 brands and 100,000+ products, Steelyard continues to grow on a weekly basis.
 The brands want to best serve designers and create repeat customers and thus, are held to specific standards.

 Steelyard offers products in the FF&E category – furniture, fabrics, and equipment, also described as the finish side of a project.
 Steelyard is also able to connect designers with brands via showrooms, dealers and reps, and even corporate offices depending on the company.